 Let’s take the recent pandemic.
 Suppose your style of leadership was democratic.
 It probably wasn’t very effective when your business had to face a sudden drop of 25-50% in revenue, forcing you to make quick decisions to keep a positive cash flow.
 After all, there wasn’t time for soliciting group opinions or debating the business out of harm’s way.
-Some of you will have made the switch to an autocratic leadership style, as the conditions demanded someone to take the lead and make tough decisions quickly and decisively.
+Some of you will have switched to an autocratic leadership style, as the conditions demanded someone to take the lead and make tough decisions quickly and decisively.
 Those that didn’t probably still struggle immensely or have lost the battle.
+If we’ve learned anything, it is that we need to come better prepared.

 Leadership Styles in the Business Cycle